Skip to Main Content

 When to purchase flood insurance

 Whether you purchase from the NFIP or a private insurance company, most flood insurance has a 30-day waiting period.
-This means your policy won’t go into effect until 30 days after you’ve purchased the policy.
-There are some exceptions to this rule, such as for a loan closing.
+This means your policy won’t go into effect until 30 days after you’ve purchased it.
+There are some exceptions to this rule, such as for a loan closing, and some private flood insurance companies may have shorter waiting periods.

 Frequently asked questions